Frequently Asked Questions

 15. What happens if we fail to submit reports?

 Failing to submit reports is a violation of the City of Huntington Beach Municipal Code.
 As a contractor, if your company is unwilling to submit reports to TCE, you should not be performing work in the City of Huntington Beach.
-Failure to submit reports will result in possible citations for your customer.
+Effective August 8, 2022, the HBFD will apply a $15 montly late-fee for each fire system that is more than 90 days past due for submission.
+In addition the montly late fee, citations may be issued to your customer for failing to submit reports.

 City of Huntington Beach